 Did you know?
 For students who want both a liberal arts education and professional training in jazz and contemporary music, The New School offers a five-year dual-degree BA/BFA program.
 Learn more.

-While it offers the atmosphere and intimacy of a small college, Eugene Lang College is part of The New School, a leading, progressive university in New York City.
+While it offers the atmosphere and intimacy of a small college, Eugene Lang College is also part of The New School, a leading progressive university in New York City.